Denial of Service

 Kerberos Maximum Token Size May Need Resizing

 If a client belongs to a large number of groups (approximately 900, although the actual number varies depending on the groups), a problem may occur when a message header's block exceeds 64 kilobytes.
-In that case, you can increase the maximum Kerberos token size, as described in the Microsoft Support article "Internet Explorer Kerberos authentication does not work because of an insufficient buffer connecting to IIS."
+In that case, you can increase the maximum Kerberos token size.
 You may also need to increase the maximum WCF message size to accommodate the larger Kerberos token.

 Autoenrollment Results in Multiple Certificates with Same Subject Name for Machine